IBM-Bluemix-Docs/mass-data-migration/index.md

    - Netmask
    - Default Gateway to access the User Interface
 3. Cloud Object Storage download destination <br/>
-   **Important**: You must have at least one Cloud {{site.data.keyword.objectstorageshort}} account and one bucket in a US Cross Region or US South location to complete the request form.
-If you do not have a Cloud {{site.data.keyword.objectstorageshort}} account yet, please create one prior to requesting the MDMS Device.
-Refer to [Getting Started with Cloud {{site.data.keyword.objectstorageshort}}](https://ibm-public-cos.github.io/crs-docs/){:new_window}.
+   **Important**: You must have at least one {{site.data.keyword.cos_full}} account and one bucket in a US Cross Region or US South location to complete the request form.
+If you do not have a {{site.data.keyword.cos_full_notm}}} account yet, please create one prior to requesting the Mass Data Migration device.
+Refer to [About {{site.data.keyword.cos_full}}](https://console.bluemix.net/docs/services/cloud-object-storage/about-cos.html){:new_window}.

-## Requesting a Mass Data Migration Device
+## Step 1: Create a Request

 1. Access the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} using your unique credentials.
-2. Select **Storage** > **Data Migration** > **Mass Data Migration** from the Navigation Bar to access the Mass Data Migration screen. <br/>
+2. Select **Storage** > **Data Migration** > **Mass Data Migration** from the Navigation Bar to access the Mass Data Migration landing page. <br/>
 ![Data Transfer Service option in Customer Portal Menu](/images/DTSinControlMenu.PNG) <br/>
-3. Click **Request a device** link to open the order form.
+3. Click the **Request Device** link to open the order form.
-4. Complete each field in the **Request Mass Data Migration Device** form.
+4. Complete each field in the **Mass Data Migration** order form.
    - **Shipping Address**: this form is not prefilled and each field is editable.
 Please provide the name of the person who will accept the device delivery in the Attention field.
-When picking the delivery location, consider the weight of the device (66lbs with its case) and accessibility.
-(Note: The device is equipped with wheels and pop-up handle for manuvering.)
+When picking the delivery location, consider the weight of the device (66 lbs with its case) and accessibility. <br/> (**Note**: The device is equipped with wheels and pop-up handle for maneuvering.)
    - **Key Migration Contacts**: this form is not prefilled.
 Each field is editable.
 More than one person could be added.
-   - **Data Center Network Configuration**: provide network configuration details for the pre-provisioning of the Eth3 port on the MDMS Device prior to shipment.
+   - **Data Center Network Configuration**: provide network configuration details for the pre-provisioning of the Eth3 port on the Mass Data Migration device prior to shipment.
    - **Data Offload Destination**: select your existing target account from the drop down list.
    - **Request Name**: enter a name to help you keep track of your order.
-5. Select the **I have read and agree to the entire Mass Service Agreement and Mass Data Migration Agreement** check box after reading each service agreement provided.
+5. Select the **I have read and agree to the full terms of the Mass Data Migration Agreement** check box after reading each service agreement provided.
-6. Click **Place Order** to submit the request.
-Click **Cancel** to cancel the action.
+6. Click **Place Request** to submit the Request.
+Click **Cancel** to completely abandon the form and return to the Mass Data Migration landing page.

-## What Happens Next
+## Step 2: Prep and Ship

 After submitting the request, the status for the request ticket will appear as *Processing Request*.
-Your order is then reviewed.
-If you wish to cancel your Request you may do so while the request is being processed by sending an email to mdmadmin@bg.vnet.ibm.com.
+When your Request has been processed, {{site.data.keyword.IBM}} will begin pre-configuring the next available device and the status on the [Requests](https://control.softlayer.com/storage/mdms){:new_window} grid will show *Prepping Device* followed by *Awaiting Shipment*.

-Once the order is accepted and the device is being prepared the status of the [Active Request](https://control.softlayer.com/storage/mdms){:new_window} shows *Prepping Device* followed by *Awaiting Shipment*.
+Once the order is accepted and the device is being prepared the status on the [Requests](https://control.softlayer.com/storage/mdms){:new_window} grid shows *Prepping Device* followed by *Awaiting Shipment*.
 Once your Request enters *Awaiting Shipment* status, it can no longer be canceled.

-When the device is sent to your location the request status is updated to *Device Shipped*.
-The tracking number will be shared with you in the [Active Request](https://control.softlayer.com/storage/mdms){:new_window}.
+When the device is picked up by the carrier to be sent to your location, the Request status is updated to *Device Shipped*.
+The tracking number will be shared with you in the **Order Details** section of the [Requests](https://control.softlayer.com/storage/mdms){:new_window} grid.

-### Onboarding of Data from Your Data Center
+## Step 3: Receive and Connect

-1. The device arrives pre-configured for your data load.
+1. The device arrives pre-configured for you.
 Basic [powering/connectivity instruction](user-instructions.html) will be included. <br/>
   **Note**: User name and storage pool password will be provided separately.
-Please check the Request Details of your [Active Request](https://control.softlayer.com/storage/mdms){:new_window} for the credentials.
+Please check the **Request Details** in your [Requests](https://control.softlayer.com/storage/mdms){:new_window} grid for the credentials.
 2. Point browser to the static IP address you provided in the order form.
 3. Log in, supply password to unlock the empty storage pool. <br/>
-   **Note**: See the Request Details of your [Active Request](https://control.softlayer.com/storage/mdms){:new_window} for the password.
+   **Note**: See the Request Details of your [Requests](https://control.softlayer.com/storage/mdms){:new_window} grid for the password.
 4. Mount the NFS share on your server.
 5. Re-run your DataShuttle inventory to ensure any new files that may have been created since the application are captured.

+## Step 4: Receive and Connect
-6. Run the DataShuttle copy to move the data.
+1. Run the DataShuttle copy to move the data.
-7. Lock the storage pool.
+2. Lock the storage pool.
-8. Gracefully shut down the MDMS device.
+3. Gracefully shut down the Mass Data Migration device.
-9. Ship box back to {{site.data.keyword.BluSoftlayer_full}} Data Center using provided shipping label.
+4. Ship box back to {{site.data.keyword.BluSoftlayer_full}} Data Center using provided shipping label.
-10. Notify mdmsadmin@us.ibm.com the transfer is complete and device is in-flight.

 When the device is returned to {{site.data.keyword.BluSoftlayer}} the request status changes to *Device Received*.

+## Step 5: Offload and Access

 During the transfer process the request status displays as *Offloading Data*.
-The status changes again when the migration to the {{site.data.keyword.objectstorageshort}} Bucket is complete (*Offload Complete*), and data is removed from the device (*Erase Complete*).
+The status changes again when the migration to the {{site.data.keyword.objectstorageshort}} Bucket is complete (*Offload Complete*).
+Your data is immediately accessible once the high-speed offload into your Cloud Object Storage bucket is complete.

+## Step 6: Erase Device

+{{site.data.keyword.IBM}} will implement DOD-Level data wipe requirements to permanently erase your data from the device.
+When finished, your Request status will display *Erase Complete*.

 ## Additional Notes